ziwang11112/AURORA/README.md

 ```
 ### Phase-by-phase
 You can also run each phase individually depending on your needs (e.g., search, summarization, LaTeX build, BibTeX conversion, etc.).
-See individual scripts for details.
+See the individual scripts in AURORA_Source_Code/ for details and configuration options.
 ### Notes
-The first stage contains(0userinput.py) human interaction, which ensures the topics will be processed.
+First Stage (0userinput.py):
+Requires human input for topic selection, ensuring only approved topics proceed through the pipeline.

+**CrewAI Environment**:
-CrewAI Environment: Ensure all required CrewAI/model packages are installed and configured.
+Make sure all CrewAI and LLM provider packages are installed and correctly configured.

+**Script Flexibility**:
-Script Flexibility: Each script can be run independently for debugging or research customization.
+All scripts can be run independently for debugging, custom runs, or partial pipeline execution.

-Topic/Model Config: Change the .env file for different topics, paper counts, or LLM providers.
-tly.
----

----

----
+**Custom Topics & Models**:
+To switch topics, model backends, or paper counts, update the .env file as needed.

+**Questions or issues?** Please see the README or open an issue in this repository.